Frequently Asked Questions

 How do I interact with my professor and fellow students?

 Professors are accessible by email and telephone.
-You will interact with your fellow students primarily using the Blackboard system or email.
+You will interact with your fellow students primarily using the Canvas system or email.
 Students also sometimes use phone or Skype for group projects.

 Can I begin the program anytime?